When Is It Time for Assisted Living? Essential Signs to Know

 Personal Hygiene and Grooming Neglect

 Neglect in personal hygiene and grooming is a significant indicator of the need for assisted living support.
 Signs such as unpleasant body odor, greasy hair, and dirty fingernails can indicate that an aging parent is struggling to properly care for themselves.
+They may also struggle to do laundry.

 Assisted living facilities help ensure seniors maintain their personal hygiene and grooming standards.